Keeping your books organized every month helps you avoid mistakes, stay on top of your finances, and be ready when tax time rolls around.

 What this means:

-Log every dollar coming in and going out of your business.
+Log every dollar that comes in and goes out of your business.

 Why it’s important:

-Helps you see where your money is going and keeps your records accurate.
+Helps you track where your money is going and ensures your records are accurate.

 How to do it: